Gregory Olsen: Spaceflight details

 Having flown to the International Space Station (ISS) with Soyuz TMA-7 (launched October 1, 2005, docked October 3) and landed with Soyuz TMA-6 (October 10), Olsen is the third self-funded space tourist to visit the ISS, following Dennis Tito (2001) and Mark Shuttleworth (2002) (all three space tourists flew through Space Adventures, Ltd.).
 As of 2013, Soyuz TMA-6 is on display at the Intrepid Museum’s Space Shuttle Pavilion.
 Olsen has made some comments indicating that he is unhappy with the "space tourist" designation.
 The following is from National Geographic's coverage "Space Launch – Along for the Ride (2007)": "Greg: The term space tourist implies that you'll write a check and you go for a joyride.
 And believe me that is not the case at all.
 Narrator: Greg worked hard to get this far, training for two years with the Russian Space Agency."

 Olsen went in to great detail about his flight in an interview with Paul Stenning.
 He revealed he had to train for a year and a half before being ready to go into space.
 During a routine x-ray, a black spot was found on his lung.
 He had to have a monthly medical check to obtain permission to fly.
 It took 9 months for him to pass the medical.

 He conducted several experiments in remote sensing and astronomy while aboard the space station.
 Dr. Olsen is a licensed amateur radio operator holding FCC callsign KC2ONX and spoke to students via ham radio from space through the ARISS project.
 In an informal presentation at a New Jersey high school, Dr. Olsen estimated the price of his space excursion at US$20 million.

 Awards and honors

 Olsen was elected a member of the National Academy of Engineering in 2010 for research and commercialization of optical components for fiber communications and national defense.

-Olsen was elected a member of the Fairlleigh Dickinson University Board of Trustees.
+Olsen was elected a member of the Fairleigh Dickinson University Board of Trustees.